·

 7# Outdoor Seating With Relaxed Elegance

-Comfortable seating is central to Mediterranean Garden Ideas.
-Wrought iron or wooden furniture fits the aesthetic perfectly.
+Comfortable seating is central to the design of Mediterranean garden spaces where the goal is lingering outdoors.
+Wrought iron or natural wooden furniture fits the aesthetic perfectly, providing durability while maintaining a classic look.

 8# Gravel Ground Cover for Easy Maintenance